apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 * A1 : Description of the sequential execution of operators :
   1. If the "executor" is "graph", this would be a JSON
   2. if the "executor" is "aot", this would be a main function describing call graph of operators
+  3. if the "executor" is "vm", this would be a series of VM bytecode instructions
 * A2 : library of operators (in the form of runtime.Module)

 A1 is generally created out of lowering the "main" relay function and A2 is created lowering fused relay primitive functions → TIR PrimFuncs → C or LLVM artifacts of the operator library.